 Information for all applicants

 All applicants who are admitted to the research-based M.S. and Ph.D. degrees are awarded a graduate assistantship or fellowship.
-This support is intended to provide full financial support for the expected duration of the degree program.
+This support is intended to provide full financial support, including a tuition waiver and access to health insurance, for the expected duration of the degree program.
 (Applicants should indicate that they are applying for financial support by checking the appropriate box on the graduate school application form.)

 All admitted applicants are offered a Graduate Assistantship, usually in the form of a Teaching Assistantship.
 These awards include a stipend, a full tuition waiver, a partial fee waiver, and eligibility for highly subsidized health and dental insurance.
 Applicants may also be awarded a Research Assistantship, typically to conduct grant-sponsored research in the lab of their major advisor.
 Graduate Assistants belong to the Graduate Employee Union.

 Some students may be eligible for federal financial aid.